AvChilds/SQL-PropertyDB/README.md

 ## 📘 Project Story

-A fictional short-let property agency operating in Essex wants to manage:
+A short-let property agency operating in Essex wants to manage:
 - The **towns** they operate in
 - The **properties** they list
 - The **bookings** made in February